aavotins/HiQBioDiv_EGVs/docs/06-EGVs.md

 diversity index values calculated with `egvtools::radius_function()`.
 To guard against missing values at the edges, inverse distance wieghted (power = 2) gap filling is allowed.
 File is written twice, to ensure layername.
-At the very end, layer is standardized by subtracting arithmetic mean and dividing by root mean squared error.
+At the very end, layer is standardized by subtracting the arithmetic mean and dividing by the root mean squared error.